 Diagnosis

 • Vision test.
-A vision test, also called a visual acuity test, uses an eye chart to measure how well you can read a series of letters.
+A vision test, also called a visual acuity test, uses eye charts to measure how well you can read a series of letters.
 One eye is tested at a time, while the other eye is covered.
-A chart or a viewing device with letters that get smaller is used.
-With this, your eye doctor determines if you have 20/20 vision or if you have trouble seeing.
+Your eye doctor determines how well you can see and what kind of corrective lenses you may need.

-• Fluid pressure test.
-This test, also called applanation tonometry, measures fluid pressure in your eye.
-There are multiple different devices available to do this.
+• Intraocular pressure test.
+This measures the pressure inside your eye.
+There are multiple devices available to do this.

 Treatment

-When your prescription glasses can't clear your vision, the only effective treatment for cataracts is surgery.
+When your prescription glasses or contacts can't clear your vision, the only effective treatment for cataracts is surgery.

 When to consider cataract surgery